WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

  ![Main Phone Number](./assets/L3T6S2.3-MainNumber.jpg)

-**Step 2.**
+**Step 3.**
 Use your mobile phone to call into the number.
-You should hear the bot greet you by name and your town, then ask how to help.
+You should hear the agent greet you by name and your town, then ask how to help.

-**Step 3.**
+**Step 4.**
 Recommended ways to test the agent.

-1. After the bot greets you by name, say "Track an order" or "I'd like to track an order".
+1. After the agent greets you by name, say "Track an order" or "I'd like to track an order".
-2. The bot will ask you for a 6-digit order number.
+2. The agent will ask you for a 6-digit order number.
-3. After providing the order number, the bot will next ask you for 4-digit pin.
+3. After providing the order number, the agent will next ask you for 4-digit pin.
-4. You should now hear the bot provide you an update on the order followed by "would you like to track another order?".
+4. You should now hear the agent provide you an update on the order followed by "would you like to track another order?".
 5. Say "Yes".
 6. Next, try a different utterance by saying "Track order 123456 with pin 7890".
-7. You should now hear the bot provide you an update on the order followed by "would you like to track another order?".
+7. You should now hear the agent provide you an update on the order followed by "would you like to track another order?".
-8. You can now say "No" following which the bot should speak out the configured GoodBye message.
+8. You can now say "No" following which the agent should speak out the configured GoodBye message.
 9. On Finesse you should now see the call come in -> accept the call on Finesse and keep the call going.
 10. On Finesse, under the ***Agent Answers*** tab you should now see the transcript of the conversation between the caller and the AI Agent.

-**Step 4.**
+**Step 5.**
 Feel free to test out a few different ways of asking for the information.